Go Back

 3. Bake the meatballs for 25 to 30 minutes, or until they reach a safe internal temperature.
 Check the temperature with a meat thermometer.

-4. Place the peeled and cubed potatoes in a large pot and cover with water, adding about one inch of water above the potatoes.
+4. For the potatoes, add the peeled and cubed potatoes to a large pot.
+Fill with water, covering the potatoes by about one inch.
 Bring the water to a boil, then reduce the heat to medium.
 Cook until the potatoes are fork tender, about 15 to 20 minutes.

-5. Drain the potatoes and put them in a stand mixer bowl with the whip attachment, or a large bowl if using a hand mixer.
+5. Drain the potatoes and place them in the bowl of a stand mixer fitted with a whip attachment, or a large bowl if using a hand mixer.

-6. Add the butter and start whipping on low speed.
-Slowly add the milk.
-Once the milk is incorporated, increase the speed to high and whip until the potatoes are smooth.
+6. Add the butter and begin whipping on low speed, slowly adding the milk.
+Once the milk is incorporated, increase the speed and whip on high until the potatoes are smooth.
 Stop the machine to scrape the sides of the bowl as needed.
-Add more milk if the potatoes seem too stiff.
+Add more milk if you need a thinner consistency.

-7. Season the potatoes with salt to your taste.
+7. Season the potatoes with salt to your preference.

-8. Melt the butter in a saucepan over medium heat and add the chopped onions.
-Sauté the onions until they are soft and translucent.
+8. For the gravy, melt the butter in a saucepan over medium heat and add the onions.
+Sauté until the onions are soft and translucent.

-9. Sprinkle the flour over the onions and whisk to make a roux.
-Add the beef broth, ketchup, and Worcestershire sauce, continuing to whisk.
-Season with salt and pepper as needed.
-If the gravy needs more thickening, mix 1 tablespoon of cornstarch with 2 tablespoons of water to create a slurry, then whisk the slurry into the gravy until it thickens.
+9. Sprinkle the flour over the onions and whisk to create a roux.
+Add the beef broth, ketchup, and Worcestershire sauce, and continue whisking.
+Season with salt and pepper.

 Nutrition